Jabril ibn Bukhtishu: Medical Contributions

-Although little of his corpus survives intact, these works show his interest in physiology, psychology, and zoology and puts him him as one of the foremost scientific authorities in Abbasid Baghdad.
+Although little of his corpus survives intact, these works show his interest in physiology, psychology, and zoology and puts him as one of the foremost scientific authorities in Abbasid Baghdad.

 Legacy and influence

 Jabril was widely cited by later Syriac and Arabic writers.
 He appears in the Lexicon of Hasan bar Bahlul, and is mentioned in the Catalogue of ʿAbdishoʿ of Nisibis, where his role is somewhat ambiguous — either as an author of a lexicon himself or as one of the principal sources for Bar Bahlul.

 Jabril ibn Bukhtishu was one of the leading physicians of his time.
 The work and support he provided helped to establish a foundation for the flourishing of medical science in the Abbasid era, and his personal associations linked the Nestorian intellectual community with the Abbasid court at Baghdad.